 The diagnostics panel inside Rokoko Studio will let you know whether or not the environment you chose is optimal.
 Once you have performed the calibration, the Smartsuit Pro II will provide feedback on potential magnetic interference for each of the 19 individual sensors in the Studio Diagnostics panel.
 The sensors have a margin of 4 milligauss fluctuation before they show up as yellow in the diagnostics panel.

 We recommend aiming for 75% or more green sensors indicated for optimal performance.
 Should you notice that the sensors indicating magnetic interference are concentrated around the feet and legs, it most likely means the interference is coming from the floor.
 You can then either test a different location or do the calibration on a wooden table (this sometimes helps).

-Note: Before putting on the Smartsuit Pro, we recommend configuring it first.
-Click here to find instructions on applying your WiFi settings to your Smartsuit Pro in Studio Legacy and here in Studio Beta.
+Note: Before putting on the Smartsuit Pro II, we recommend configuring it first.
+Click here to find instructions on applying your WiFi settings to your Smartsuit Pro II in Studio Legacy and here in Studio.

 First, unzip the back pocket and locate the headband.

 Legs and feet

 Remember to put on the headband with the head sensor placed in the position you prefer (we recommend within the highlighted area).

 Please double-check that the sensors are placed in parallel with your body segments and tighten the straps (see charts below).

 Putting on the Smartgloves and connecting them to your Glove-Ready edition